 “The loyalty he engendered in the multiethnic population below 14th Street was based on his big hearted solicitude for his constituents.”

-He died aged 51, when he was killed on August 31, 1913, by a train near Pelham Parkway, New York.
+He died at the age of 51 when he was killed on August 31, 1913, by a train near Pelham Parkway in the Bronx.